 PEACH MELBA RECIPE

-3. SIMMER until the peaches are slightly softened but not mushy.
-Frozen peach slices may be there already; whole, less ripe fresh peaches may take 7-10 minutes.
+1. POACH the peaches.
+Wash, dry and halve the peaches and discard the pits.
+Combine all ingredients in a large pot.
+Cover, bring to a boil and reduce heat to a simmer.
+Simmer until the peaches are slightly softened but not mushy.
+Frozen peach slices may be ready quickly; whole, less ripe fresh peaches may take 7-10 minutes.

-1. WASH the raspberries, pat dry and purée with other ingredients.
+2. MAKE the purée.
+Wash the raspberries, pat dry and purée with the other ingredients.
 Set aside until ready to serve.

-3. DRIZZLE with raspberry purée.
-Garnish as desired.
+4. DRIZZLE with raspberry purée.
+Garnish as desired and serve.